 a.
 Programs must not discriminate against any employee, applicant for employment, or recipient of service because of race, color, religion, national origin, age, sex, sexual orientation, height, weight, or marital status.
-Each program must complete an appropriate DHHS (Federal Department of Health and Human Services) form assuring compliance with the Civil Rights Act of 1964.
+Each program must complete an appropriate DHHS (Federal Department of b.
+Each program must comply with equal employment opportunity and affirmative action principles.

+Health and Human Services) form assuring compliance with the Civil Rights Act of 1964.
 Each program must clearly post signs at agency offices and locations where services are provided in English and other languages as may be appropriate, indicating non-discrimination in hiring, employment practices, and provision of services.